Weighted Projective Lines and Rational Surface Singularities: Abstract

 where $\coh\bX_{\bp,\bl}$ is the weighted projective line of Geigle--Lenzing (for details, see \S\ref{geom intro}).
 Thus, to explain the above coincidence, we are led to consider the possibility of linking the weighted projective line, viewed as a Deligne--Mumford stack, to the study of rational surface singularities.
 However, the weighted projective line $\bX_{\bp,\bl}$ cannot itself be the stack that we are after, since it only has dimension one, and rational surface singularities have, by definition, dimension two.

 We need to increase the dimension, and the most naive way to do this is to consider the total space of a line bundle over $\bX_{\bp,\bl}$.
 We thus choose any member of the grading group $\ox\in\bL$ and consider the total space stack $\bTot(\cO_{\bX}(-\ox))$ (for definition, see \S\ref{geom intro}).
-From tilting on this and its coarse moduli, under mild assumptions we prove that the Veronese subring $S^{\ox}:=\bigoplus_{i\in\bZ}S_{i\ox}$ is a weighted homogeneous rational surface singularity, giving the first concrete connection between the above two settings.
+From tilting on this and its coarse moduli, under mild assumptions we prove that the Veronese subring $S^{\ox}\colonequals \bigoplus_{i\in\bZ}S_{i\ox}$ is a weighted homogeneous rational surface singularity, giving the first concrete connection between the above two settings.
 Furthermore, from the stack $\bTot(\cO_{\bX}(-\ox))$ we then describe the special CM $S^{\ox}$-modules, and give precise information regarding the minimal resolution of $\Spec S^{\ox}$ and its derived category.

-Using this, through a range of categorical equivalences we are then able to relate $\CM^{\bZ}\!S^{\ox}$ and $\vect\bX$, which finally allows us to explain categorically why the above two pictures must be the same.
+Our results recover known special cases, such as the domestic case (corresponding to Dynkin diagrams), where it is known that $S^{-\ow}$ is a simple singularity.
+In that setting there is an equivalence $\CM^{\bL}\!S\simeq\CM^{\bZ}\!S^{-\ow}$, and this leads us to investigate more general categorical equivalences.
+We do this for very general $S$ and $\ox$, and through a range of categorical equivalences we are then able to relate $\CM^{\bZ}\!S^{\ox}$ and $\vect\bX$, which finally allows us in Section~\ref{domestic section} to explain categorically why the above two pictures must be the same.

 We now describe our results in detail.